 - ships with permanent ballast water not subject to discharge.

-All ships above 400 GT will be required by 8th of September 2017 to carry on board:
+All ships above 400 GT require by 8th of September 2017 to carry on board:

 - a “Ballast Water Management Plan” approved by the Administration,